Bible: Archaeological and historical research

 Biblical archaeology is a subsection of archaeology that relates to and sheds light upon the Hebrew scriptures and the New Testament.
 It is used to help determine the lifestyle and practices of people living in biblical times.
 There are a wide range of interpretations in the field of biblical archaeology.
 One broad division includes biblical maximalism, which generally takes the view that most of the Old Testament or the Hebrew Bible is based on history although it is presented through the religious viewpoint of its time.
 According to historian Lester L. Grabbe, there are "few, if any" maximalists in mainstream scholarship.
 It is considered to be the extreme opposite of biblical minimalism which considers the Bible to be a purely post-exilic (5th century BCE and later) composition.
-According to Mary-Joan Leith, professor of religious studies, many minimalists have ignored evidence for the antiquity of the Hebrew language in the Bible, and few take archaeological evidence into consideration.
+According to Mary Joan Winn Leith, professor of religious studies, many minimalists have ignored evidence for the antiquity of the Hebrew language in the Bible, and few take archaeological evidence into consideration.
 Most biblical scholars and archaeologists fall somewhere on a spectrum between these two.

 The biblical account of events of the Exodus from Egypt in the Torah, the migration to the Promised Land, and the period of Judges are sources of heated ongoing debate.
 There is an absence of evidence for the presence of Israel in Egypt from any Egyptian source, historical or archaeological.
 Yet, as William Dever points out, these biblical traditions were written long after the events they describe, and they are based in sources now lost and older oral traditions.